bil/licorice/examples/README.md

 The `matmul` module performs matrix multiplication on two 4x4 matrices.

+### logger\_demo

+The `logger_demo` model demonstrates the SQLite signal (data) logging features of the platform.

 ### joystick\_demo

 The `joystick_demo` model demonstrates how to bring two axes from a USB joystick in as inputs to the system.
-This model requires the compilation of a realtime usb kernel (see the `kernel_setup_usb.sh` script in the install directory) and requires pygame for joystick control.
+This model requires the compilation of a realtime USB kernel (see the `kernel_setup_usb.sh` script in the install directory) and requires pygame for joystick control.
 Install pygame into the venv via `pip install pygame`.

 Any USB joystick device will work so long as pygame detects a joystick with at least two analog axes.